johnfmcrae/Notes/C++/Lambda Expressions.md

 }
 ```

-Note that in the above example we didn't need to evaluate the anonymous function due to the nature of the `count_in` function.
+Note that in the above example we didn't need to evaluate the anonymous function due to the nature of the `count_if` function.
 However, in most cases you do need to provide an input to an anonymous function with `()`.